 By lending on Kiva, you are doing more than providing capital, you are telling the small business owner “I believe in you.”
 With as little as a $25 loan, anyone can help a borrower and will have the opportunity to support the growth of new businesses that would not otherwise exist and put them on the path to success or lift up Tacoma’s existing businesses.

-This program is sponsored and supported by the City of Tacoma’s Community and Economic Development division, with funding from the National League of Cities.
+This program was sponsored and supported by the City of Tacoma’s Community and Economic Development division, with funding from the National League of Cities, as well as Pierce County and the Pierce County Business Accelerator.